nasrinkhodayari/smartGrid/README.md

 7-  Custom action column

-8-  Difrent color for any rows
+8-  Different color for any rows

 9-  Check all rows